yhoogstrate/flaimapper/README.md

 In this strategy reads are aligned to an enitre reference genome (e.g hg19).

-*	Pro's: because you take into account the entire reference genome you will also align to previously unannotated ncRNAs (those that are not present in ncRNAdb09).
+*	Pro's: because you take into account the entire reference genome you will also align to previously unannotated ncRNAs (those that are not present in e.g. ncRNAdb09).
 *	Con's: because small RNA-seq reads are relatively small, the chance to finding a read somewhere else in the genome by chance is relatively large.
 In such a case, reads may also align to places in the genome where they are not derived from.
+Some ncRNAs undergo maturation (splicing or ligation).
+This requires more complex alignment strategies.

 #### ncRNAdb09 alignment

 In this strategy reads are aligned to a list of all annotated ncRNAs.

-*	Pro's: alignment is fast and shouldn't be aware of splicing if mature ncRNAs are included.
+*	Pro's: alignment is simpler (and faster) because it shouldn't be aware of splicing (if mature ncRNAs are included).
 *	Con's: you restrict yourself to a limited part of the genome and therefore you will miss any ncRNA that is not within this database.

 #### Combination